 Firstly we need to work out if becoming a marine biologist is actually what you want to do.

 Being a marine biologist actually involves the study of marine organisms, their behaviours and interactions with the environment.
 It’s science-based.
-Another area of Marine Science is going into conservation managment and policy.
-But there are other ways to work in this field without needing the science and policy knowlege under your belt.
+Another area of Marine Science is going into conservation management and policy.
+But there are other ways to work in this field without needing the science and policy knowledge under your belt.

 Ask yourself which of the following you would prefer to do:

 - Based in a lab analysing data collected on algae to better understand a disease that is damaging the area

-If the answer is 1 then this is the sort of work a marine bioloigist might do.
-Number 2 is someone working in environemtal managment and policy.
-But if number 3 sounds a bit closer to the dream then what you really should be purusing is marine conservation.
+If the answer is 1 then this is the sort of work a marine biologist might do.
+Number 2 is someone working in environmental management and policy.
+But if number 3 sounds a bit closer to the dream then what you really should be pursuing is marine conservation.